What Does Thermodynamics Say About Morality?

 From this perspective, morality might not be divine or arbitrary; it’s entropic pragmatism.
 A society survives longer when its members don’t destroy one another.
 Empathy and restraint are evolutionary upgrades to maintain high-functioning, low-entropy collectives.

-What does this mean for the relationship between humans and artificial intelligence?
-Is AI going to kill us all?
-Probably not.
-But I think AI might kill some of us.
+So what does this mean for the relationship between humans and artificial superintelligence (ASI)?
+Will it kill us all?

 The Role of AI in Entropic Systems